jedubois/InternalDocumentation/Agendas/DASA-Agenda-2014-10-15.md

 * Everyone: Fork and help update and expand.
 We also probably should pursue helping specific people learn how to update the site.
 Identify those that may have a need to, like Jason in CT and Adam as our secretary.
+* Add a list of past board members.

 Reports:
+* Renate will help with Riaans guidance.
+* Greg will help Adam setup GitHub account and subscribe to the DASA organisation.

-Completed / Agreed: ✔ / ✘
+Completed / Agreed: ✔

 Advertising